sparkling62/HarmonyIQA/README.md

 - Download out database (HarmonyIQAD): https://pan.baidu.com/s/13csu2M9KQrN-nIYmLNq59Q?pwd=0tn9

 ## Model
 The **HarmonyIQA Model** is trained to predict the perceptual quality of harmonized images, leveraging human ratings and deep learning techniques.
+HarmonyIQA is changed from InternVL2, with code modifications in modeling_internlm2.py.

 ## License
 TBA